Netec-Mx/ai_102_engineer_associate/mslearn-ai-agents/Instructions/04-semantic-kernel.md

 next: /mslearn-ai-language/Instructions/Labs/01-analyze-text
 ---

-# Develop an Azure AI chat agent with the Microsoft Agent Framework SDK
+# Lab11: Develop an Azure AI chat agent with the Microsoft Agent Framework SDK

 In this exercise, you'll use Azure AI Agent Service and Microsoft Agent Framework to create an AI agent that processes expense claims.

 This exercise should take approximately **30** minutes to complete.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.
+{: .lab-note .info .compact}

 ## Deploy a model in a Microsoft Foundry project